apache/incubator-retired-slider/app-packages/hbase/README.txt

 How to create a Slider package for HBase?

+Copy the tarball for HBase:
+  cp ~/Downloads/hbase-0.98.3-hadoop2-bin.tar.gz package/files/
-  mvn clean package -DskipTests -Phbase-app-package

-App package can be found in
+If, HBase tarball is publised in maven repository, you can use: mvn clean package -DskipTests -Phbase-app-package App package can be found in app-packages/HBase/target/apache-slider-hbase-${hbase.version}-app-package-${slider.version}.zip

-  app-packages/HBase/target/apache-slider-hbase-${hbase.version}-app-package-${slider.version}.zip
+Create a zip package at the root of the package (<slider enlistment>/app-packages/hbase/) zip -r hbase-v098.zip .

 Verify the content using
   zip -Tv apache-slider-hbase-*.zip